Icinga/icingaweb2/doc/security.md

 **Wildcards** can be used to grant permission for all actions in a certain namespace.
-The permission **config/ ** would grant permission to all configuration actions, while just specifying a wildcard ** * ** would give permission for all actions.
+The permission **config/ ** would grant permission to all configuration actions, while just specifying a wildcard * would give permission for all actions.

-When multiple roles assign permissions to the same user, either directly or indirectly through a group, all permissions will be combined to get the users actual permission set.
+When multiple roles assign permissions to the same user (either directly or indirectly through a group) all permissions can simply be added together to get the users actual permission set.

 #### Global permissions